Building Communities through Skilled Volunteering

 Why The Sustainable Development Goals?

 Working towards the Sustainable Development Goals connects us to a community of purposeful individuals working towards a common goal.
-According to the CEO of The Centre for Volunteering Gemma Rygate; the person championing the peak body in NSW for supporting volunteering and community participation, “The focus on the Sustainable Development Goals is a really key thing because everybody who volunteers wants to see an outcome of some kind.
-If we are all working with the Sustainable Development Goals in mind, then we are doing something really amazing and powerful.”
+According to the CEO of The Centre for Volunteering Gemma Rygate; the person championing the peak body in NSW for supporting volunteering and community participation.
+“The focus on the SDGs is a really key thing because everybody who volunteers wants to see an outcome of some kind.
+If we are all working with the SDGs in mind, then we are doing something really amazing and powerful.”

-You don’t have to completely change your life to maximise community engagement, it can be achieved by searching for meaningful ways to give back to the community throughout your career.
+You don’t have to completely change your life to maximise community engagement.
+It can be achieved by searching for meaningful ways to give back to the community throughout your career.
 Applying your skills and expertise towards finding solutions for a social cause that a volunteer organisation is aligned with, underpins the realisation of Sustainable Development Goals.
-It builds a strong team of people who can go out and improve other people’s lives while enhancing your ability to lead a group of people who are passionate about doing something more than what they do behind a desk.
+It builds a strong team of people who can go out and improve other people’s lives And all while enhancing your ability to lead a group of people who are passionate about doing something more than what they do behind a desk.